 Immune and Autoimmune Conditions

 The relationship between oxygen and immune function is direct.
 Most harmful pathogens are anaerobes, meaning they thrive in low-oxygen environments.
 By flooding the body's tissues with oxygen, HBOT creates conditions that are hostile to infection while simultaneously supporting the healthy bacteria that make up your microbiome.
+The research is clear: by restoring mitochondrial function — a key factor in the dysfunction driving this disease process — HBOT targets the condition at its cellular root discussed earlier.

 What About Mild Hyperbaric Oxygen Therapy?

-This is why the chamber at Summit Sports and Spine matters.
+This is why the chamber at Summit Sports and Spine matters!!
 At 2.0 ATA, our chamber delivers the pressure levels that research supports for meaningful outcomes.
 If you are investing time and money in hyperbaric therapy, it is worth knowing the difference and choosing accordingly.

 Is HBOT Right for You?